a

 Global Data Protection-1- compressed

-The rights for the protection of personal data vary greatly from one jurisdiction to another.
+The rights to protect personal data vary significantly from one jurisdiction to another.

-We are often asked about four similar but different regulations and statutes regarding Personal Data Protection: the EU GDPR, the UK GDPR, CCPA, and CPRA.
+We are often asked about four similar but different regulations and statutes regarding Personal Data Protection: the EU GDPR, the UK GDPR, the CCPA, and the CPRA.

-If you are part of an organization that is seeking GDPR compliance, CCPA compliance, or CPRA compliance, this short introduction that we put together will help you learn the basics and where else to go for further authoritative information.
+Suppose you are part of an organization seeking GDPR compliance, CCPA compliance, or CPRA compliance.
+In that case, this short introduction that we put together will help you learn the basics and where else to go for additional information.

-What we’re talking about are the four most frequently referenced pieces of Personal Data Protection legislation which, while similar, differ greatly in their detail, have changed recently in their content and application with further changes to come.
+What we’re talking about are the four most frequently referenced pieces of Personal Data Protection legislation, which, while similar, differ significantly in their detail.
+They have recently changed their content and application with further changes.
 No wonder then that people get confused.
 Let’s begin with a definition …

-'Personal data' are any information relating to an identified or identifiable person.
+'Personal data' is any information about an identifiable person.

-• An identifiable person is someone who can be identified, directly or indirectly, by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
+• An identifiable person is someone who can be identified, directly or indirectly, by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural, or social identity.

-• In the EU and throughout the world, the rights of the data subject in relation to the processing, handling and storage of their personal data are codified in law (better in some jurisdictions than in others).
+• In the EU and worldwide, the rights of the data subject about the processing, handling, and storing of their personal data are codified in law (better in some jurisdictions than in others).

 • And must be respected by all public and private sector organizations, as well as individuals in possession and/or control of such data.